thepaperpilot/thepaperpilot.github.io/site/garden/decentralized-education/index.md

 These institutions would likely be managed by those who use it regularly, via [Consensus Democracy](/garden/consensus-democracy/index.md).
 There would be no costs for anything and likely no degrees or certifications (although I'm not steadfast on that point).

-## Shared Responsibility

-Our current system takes a very [Individualist](/garden/individualism/index.md) view that sees _people_ as having failed or succeeded, rather than recognizing its the system itself that has failed people.
-Instead, replacing this _personal_ responsibility with a _shared_ responsibility to improve society will allow people to better explore their interests and strengths and contribute in whatever way they can without judgement.

 ## Sensitive Periods

 When humans are young they have higher neuroplasticity that has been linked to things like better language acquisition and other advantages.
 A decentralized approach like I described would encourage learning at all periods of life, so would still take advantage of that period of time.
 But it should be made clear that even if it didn't, people learn skills later in life all the time and it's not such a disadvantage as to discourage learning.
 I think our current system's focus on grades and rigid curriculums and pacing have done much more hindering of learning than decreased neuroplasticity ever could.